Dumebii/BestMoviez/README.md

 4. ### Running npm start
 This was also big for me as thhe first time my React app didn't work, I didn't know that it simply meant React wasnt "spinning" on my port anymore, and I had to re-initialise it.

+5. ### CSS modules
+This was the sweetest thing to learn!!

+My! 🤣🤣 I didn't have to bother about repeating my classnames, or of styles colliding.
+Each component had its own css module.This mad writing css a whole lot easier.

+Definetely recommend it for React users.
 # Resources used:
 1. React Bootstrap documentation [https://react-bootstrap.github.io/getting-started/introduction]
 2. Coding status [https://codingstatus.com/how-to-display-images-in-react-js/]